-Practicing dentistry in the Metro DC area, where statistically one in nine residents are foreign born, my colleagues and I are seeing an increase in dental vacations where patients go home to visit family and receive dental care far more cheaply than they could in the United States.
-What my colleagues and I are almost universally seeing however, is dental care delivered at what is marginally acceptable or well below the standard of care of dentistry in the United States.
+Practicing dentistry in the Metro DC area, where statistically one in nine residents are foreign-born, my colleagues and I see an increase in dental vacations where patients go home to visit family and receive dental care far more cheaply than they could in the United States.
+However, my colleagues and I are almost universally seeing is dental care delivered at what is marginally acceptable or well below the standard of care of dentistry in the United States.

 Regrettably, many of the patients I have personally seen or discussed with colleagues are actually worse off after receiving foreign care than had they not received any dental care at all.
-I have seen veneers with open margins – unsealed gaps between the prosthesis and natural tooth – that results in failure and loss of the teeth if not retreated.
+I have seen veneers with open margins – unsealed gaps between the prosthesis and natural tooth – resulting in failure and loss of the teeth if not retreat.
 We have all seen crowns and bridges fabricated using non-precious metals that resulted in severe periodontal inflammation, bleeding, and unsightliness.
-It is generally more time consuming, complex and costly to fix substandard care than treat a dental malady originally.
+It is generally more time-consuming, complex, and costly to fix substandard care than treat a dental malady originally.

 Most complex care requires multiple visits to the dentist.
 The cost of repeated visits dramatically decreases the savings for return visits.
-I have personally been told time and time again, that a dentist took shortcuts – at the expense of the level of care – simply to avoid repeated visits.
+I have personally been told repeatedly that a dentist took shortcuts – at the expense of the level of care – to avoid repeated visits.
 And what if something goes wrong?
 I recently heard of a patient who received multiple implants in their home country and returned to their dentist in Virginia for the crowns that would go over the implants.
-Unfortunately, the dental implants were not FDA approved and therefore the restoring dentist could not obtain the necessary components required to fabricate the implant supported crowns.
-I have regrettably referred dozens of teeth for extraction in my career due to incomplete or poorly done root canal therapy or endodontics, which were not fixable, painful and infected.
-In some of the cases, the root canal filling materials were either antiquated or considered poisonous by U.S. health standards.
+Unfortunately, the dental implants were not FDA approved, and therefore the restoring dentist could not obtain the necessary components required to fabricate the implant-supported crowns.
+I have regrettably referred dozens of teeth for extraction in my career due to incomplete or poorly done root canal therapy or endodontics, which were not fixable, painful, and infected.
+In some cases, the root canal filling materials were either antiquated or considered poisonous by U.S. health standards.